eser/stack/di/README.md

 each time it is called.

 **build(): Container**\
-Creates a container with the registered values.
+Builds a dependency injection container with the registered services.

 ### Container

 **get(key: string | symbol | object, defaultValue?: any): any**\
-Returns the value corresponding to the specified key.
+Returns the corresponding service to the specified key.

 **getMany(...keys: (string | symbol | object)[]): any[]**\
-Returns the values corresponding to the specified keys in an array.
+Returns the corresponding services to the specified keys in an array.

 **createScope(): Container**\
-Creates a scope for this container.
+Initiates a new scope.
+Each new scope inherits all services from the root scope **except** those marked as 'scoped'.
+Scoped services are instantiated just once per scope.
+When a scope is disposed of, all its scoped services lose their references as if they were never instantiated.